-Short Term - Short term can be open ended where the long term plans for the child/young person's future has not yet been determined.
+Short Term - Short term planned can be open ended where the long term plans for the child/young person's future has not yet been determined.
 Care is usually provided for a few days / months while plans are made for the child's long term future.

-Long Term - This is planned (prior to commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.
+Long Term - A planned (prior to moving in commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.